Wesley-Perrang/covid19-data-analysis-web-app/README.md

-# Covid19 Spread Analysis On Web
+# Covid19 Spread Analysis On Web [Link to project](https://wesley-perrang.github.io/covid19dataanalysis.github.io/)

 ## In this python project, we will implement a live dashboard for COVID 19 spread analysis.